aspose-cells/Aspose.Cells-Products/cells/en/tutorial/how-to-add-textbox/_index.md

 weight: 7700
 limit:
 description: Learn how to add TextBox.
-keywords: [Add TextBox, how to add TextBox in Aspose.Cells, how to add TextBox using Aspose.Cells]
+keywords: [Add TextBox., how to add TextBox in Aspose.Cells., how to add TextBox using Aspose.Cells]
 url: /tutorial/add-textbox-in-excel
 ---